xAPI-vle/moodle-logstore_xapi/docs/configure-the-plugin.md

 1. Set your “password” to your LRS basic auth secret/password (e.g. “bc7e0a2edd5d1969b6d774e679d4eb4e7a35be13”).
 1. Click “Save changes”.

-The settings you configured in steps 8, 9, and 10 can be changed by navigating to "http://your.moodle/admin/settings.php?section=logsettingxapi".
+You can change this configuration anytime by navigating to "http://your.moodle/admin/settings.php?section=logsettingxapi".